tthinh188/BreakingBricks/README.md

 The remaining 75 minutes will be spent on group presentations.
 Each group will present their project.
+The purpose of this lab is to gain additional practice presenting and evaluating the presentations of others.

 I want to see the following information from each group:
 * Demo of the game (include multiple levels and power-ups if applicable).
 * What challenges did you face during development (from each partner)?